donal/odnd-junior-3lbb/README.md

 First determine surprise.

 Surprised on a roll of 1 or 2.
-Number of rounds suprised = number on the die.

 If one side gains surprise, they are within 1-3" and can take a full round of actions — the surprised side cannot act.

 ### Initiative

-Initiative is determined by the DM, or if necessary, by each side (or each group of combatants) rolling a 1d6.
-The side with the higher roll gains intiative.
+Initiative is determined by each side (or each group of combatants) rolling a 1d6.
+The side with the higher roll gains initiative.

-Examples where an initiative roll isn't needed:

-* Missile fire and spells always go before enemy closes distance for melee
-* Longer weapons strike before shorter ones when joining melee
-* Shorter weapons strike before longer ones in melee or tight spaces

-Examples where an initiative roll is needed:

-* Who strikes first in melee (when weapons are of a similar length)
-* Missile fire versus spell casting

 ### Turn order